AeternusDio/AeternusDio/README.md

 # AeternusDio
-I'm a i guess student programmer, learning Rust🦀.
+I'm a i guess student programmer, learning Rust 🦀.
 I make some dumb stuff, but recently i have been makeing things that are pretty cool.
 <p align="center">
   <a href="https://github.com/AeternusDio?tab=repositories&sort=stargazers">